aminography/RedirectGlide/README.md

 **RedirectGlide** empowers `Glide` to load images with indirect `URL`s.

-Sometimes the images you want to show with 'Glide' have indirect link and you should redirect the 'URL' to reach real direct link.
+Sometimes the images you want to show with `Glide` have indirect link and you should redirect the `URL` to reach real direct link.

 Download